Aperjump/Matrix/README.md

 # Matrix
-A fast matrix library with GPU support
+A fast matrix library with GPU support.

 Three components in the file:
 - CL_Base : contains most openCL operations in a simple class
 - Matrix : includes matrix manipulation using OpenCL